-There may be opportunity for faculty to offer consultation and / or develop targeted skill development programs for business and industry.
+There may be opportunities for faculty to support or develop targeted skill development programs for business and industry.
 OCPE will conduct learning needs analyses with private and public sector clients to assess program need, scope, and scale, and to inform discussions with UConn faculty and departments to identify expertise alignment and interest.
 This will help to determine fit between client needs and faculty resources to identify next steps in program development.
 Employee workforce development needs will be met through programs that support upskilling, to meet on-the-job demands, or reskilling, to apply current experience and skills in a new capacity.

 Massive Open Online Courses (MOOCS)